Pfister's local-global principle for Azumaya algebras with involution: The involution trace pairing

-\begin{rem} This pairing was introduced and studied in detail for $\ve$-hermitian forms over central simple algebras with involution by Garrel in \cite{garrel-2022}.
-(A similar construction for quaternion algebras had already been considered by Lewis \cite{Lew}, using the norm form instead of the involution trace form of the quaternion conjugation, cf. \cite[Remark~4.4]{garrel-2022}.) \end{rem}
+\begin{rem} The pairing $*$ was introduced and studied in detail for $\ve$-hermitian forms over central simple algebras with involution by Garrel in \cite{garrel-2023}.
+(A similar construction for quaternion algebras had already been considered by Lewis \cite{Lew}, using the norm form instead of the involution trace form of the quaternion conjugation, cf. \cite[Remark~4.4]{garrel-2023}.)
+In our presentation we stayed close to Garrel's approach via hermitian Morita theory.
+We are grateful to the second referee for suggesting an alternative approach via the $S$-linear isomorphism